mother9987/Cornerstone-Fork/README.md

 Cornerstone-Fork
 ================

-Can't seem to form Cornerstone, so this is a non-linked copy
+Can't seem to fork Cornerstone, so this is a non-linked copy